 Sue is Coyote’s art coordinator and a queer artist with a deep-rooted interest in the well-being and sanctity of sex workers.
 She lovingly works for the liberation and empowerment of all marginalized and oppressed people.

 June Kramer is Coyote’s public records researcher and data collector.
 They are passionate about prison abolition and sex worker rights.

-Malana Krongelb is Coyote’s archivists, at the Pembroke Center Brown University
+Malana Krongelb is Coyote’s archivist at the Pembroke Center of Brown University.

 Matthew Marciello is Coyote’s Office Manager.
 He is an undergraduate student at Brown University studying American Studies and Gender and Sexuality Studies.